GeoNode/documentation/usage/managing_maps/exploring_maps/options_menu.rst

      *Saving Maps*

 You have to fill out a *Title* and an optional *Description*, then click on :guilabel:`Save`.
-The page will reload and your map should be visible in the :ref:`finding-maps` list.
+The page will reload and your map should be visible in the :ref:`finding-data` list.

 .. figure:: img/my_map.png
      :align: center